 Regulations in California Governing Rental Applications

 While many rental applications look similar from state to state, each state has its own set of tenant screening laws that may influence the details of an application.
 In California, there are several regulations that must be considered when a landlord devises a rental application for potential tenants.
-The regulations that are specific to the state of California are listed as follows:

 - In California, a landlord may charge an application fee that does not exceed $49.50.
 This fee does not need to be refundable unless portions of the fee are not used in the screening process.

 - The application fee is intended to cover a landlord’s out-of-pocket screening costs and their time spent during the screening process.

 - The landlord must provide the tenant with an itemized receipt showing how the application fee was used in the screening process.
 Unused portions of the application fee must be refunded to the applicant.